onnx/models/README.md

 ### Usage - Git LFS <a name="gitlfs-"/>

 On default, cloning this repository will not download any ONNX models.
-Install Git LFS with `pip install git lfs`.
+Install Git LFS with `pip install git-lfs`.

 To download a specific model:
 `git lfs pull --include="[MODELNAME].onnx"`